-The operation of the TR-FFT Fire Fighter Telephone System allows the audio communication from 24 remote connections through the use of the remote handsets from a single local handset.
-Up to 10 remote handsets can be connected and communicating simultaneously at one time.
-The remote audio connections can be expanded to 72 with the optional TR-24Z-EXT Zone Expander.
+The operation of the TR-FFT Fire Fighter Telephone System allows audio communication from 24 remote connections through remote handsets from a single local handset.
+Up to 10 remote handsets can be connected and used for the remote communication at one time.
+Remote audio connections can be expanded to 72 using the optional TR-24Z-EXT Zone Expander.

-6.1 Key Switch Operations
+6.1 Keyswitch Operations

-6.1.1 JumpStart Key Switch (on inside of TR-FFT Dead Front Panel).
+6.1.1 JumpStart Key

-The JumpStart key will cause the TR-FFT to search the SLC loop for the devices.
-The Active LED (green) will then blink for each zone where a device was found.
-Press and hold the JumpStart Key for two seconds in order to initiate the JumpStart program.
+The JumpStart key, located on the inside of the dead front panel, will cause the FFT to search the SLC loop for devices.
+The Active LED (green) blinks for each zone where a device was found.
+Press and hold the JumpStart key for 2 seconds in order to initiate JumpStart Autoprogramming.

-6.1.2 Accept Key Switch (on inside of TR-FFT Dead Front Panel).
+6.1.2 Accept Key

 The Accept key is used after JumpStart.
-It will save the current SLC device configuration and re-initialize the TR-FFT.
-If the user does not press the Accept key within one minute after the JumpStart is complete, its configuration will be discarded and the TR-FFT will be restarted.
+It will save the current SLC device configuration and re-initialize the FFT.
+If you do not press the Accept key within one minute after JumpStart is complete, the configuration will be discarded and the FFT will restart.